habitat-sh/habitat/www/source/tutorials/getting-started-process-build.html.md

     Habitat will proceed to unpack and install all necessary Habitat artifacts, the Habitat command-line interface (CLI) tools and binaries, the mytutorialapp artifact, and all of its dependencies.
 Then it will create an image using the Docker scratch image as the base image and build up the rest of the image from there.

-    Once that process has completed, you can run your Docker image inside a container from any terminal window that has access to the Docker CLI, such as the dev shell container or your host machine.
+6. Once that process has completed, run your Docker image inside a container or from any terminal window that has access to the Docker CLI, such as the dev shell container or your host machine.

     > Note: We have to publish the Docker container port number to allow that container to be accessed by the host machine.
 Also, you may need to connect your shell to the host machine using `eval "$(docker-machine env default)"` if you are running Mac OS X.

        $ docker run -it -p 8080:8080 myorigin/mytutorialapp

+    You should see the supervisor start your Node.js application.

         hab-sup(MN): Starting myorigin/mytutorialapp
         hab-sup(GS): Supervisor 172.17.0.3: 25734d74-6d9a-4a64-8019-836744a2c281
         hab-sup(GS): Census mytutorialapp.default: 9777a7bc-044a-4831-bd17-b4bd555f4de5